Help us build a comprehensive list of black entrepreneurs, leaders, and thinkers in tech!

 In addition to our popular benefits for parents, did you know that CA has pet benefits for pet parents?
 CA employees can take time to appropriately welcome the addition (paw-ternity leave, if you will) or to grieve the death of their beloved animal friends.
 We will also send a special gift bundle to welcome new fur babies to #LifeAtCA, at the employee’s request.

-Chief Human Resources Officer Guy Di Lella understands how important it is to foster relationships between pets and their people by giving them time to bond, and this benefit is another way CA is continuing to develop family-friendly benefits to make the company an even greater place to work.
+Chief People & Places Officer Guy Di Lella understands how important it is to foster relationships between pets and their people by giving them time to bond, and this benefit is another way CA is continuing to develop family-friendly benefits to make the company an even greater place to work.

 “One of the most effective ways we can make our customers successful is through the strength of our people — by attracting, developing and retaining the right people to achieve our Mission; by being a great place to work; and by creating an environment that marries hard-charging DNA with a little fun,” Guy said in a recent note to employees.